sakai-mirror/assignment/runconversion_readme.txt

 3) Shutdown your tomcat instance;

+4) Compile and deploy the relevant post-2-4 code;

-4) Run the conversion by running the shellscript and supplying the name of the config file as a parameter.
+5) Run the conversion by running the shellscript and supplying the name of the config file as a parameter.
 Redirect the output into a file for record keeping and potential debugging.

 	For example, to convert the database  schema for MySQL, the script would be invoked as follows: